cocktailpeanut/dalai/docs/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-> Or you can find the same instruction on the homebrew hompage: https://brew.sh/
+> Or you can find the same instruction on the homebrew homepage: https://brew.sh/

 #### 2. Install dependencies